A Brief History of U.S. Bank Failures

 The Panic of 1873

-Like the prior crises, and those to come, the Panic of 1873 was greatly impacted by rampant speculation, but this time in railroads.
-Germany and the United States were also demonetizing silver at the time, which could have contributed to the excessive inflation and high interest rates being experienced by the United States.
-The U.S. had arguably over expanded after the conclusion of the Civil War, and major fires in Chicago (1871) and Boston (1872) had already strained bank reserves before this crisis – creating a situation that was likely to implode.
+Further complicating the economic situation, the U.S. economy had arguably over expanded after the conclusion of the Civil War.
+Additionally, major fires in Chicago (1871) and Boston (1872) strained bank reserves leading into the crisis – creating a situation that was likely to implode.

 The Panic of 1907

+The failure of Knickerbocker kicked off a run on New York based financial institutions.
 To combat these bank runs, the New York Clearing House Committee met and formed a panel to facilitate the issuance of clearing-house loan certificates.
 These certificates were the predecessors to the discount window loan system that is still operated by the Federal Reserve today.
 In fact, the effects of this crisis and the steps taken to mitigate it formed the intellectual basis for the Federal Reserve Bank.

 The Great Depression: Stock Market Crash of 1929